Incoming First Year Student Guide for Summer Courses

 The Writing II requirement must be satisfied by completing one course from an approved list.
 The course must be completed with a grade of C or better (C- or a Passed grade is not acceptable).
 Writing II courses are listed in the Schedule of Classes.

-If you have already completed the Writing I requirement, you may consider the Writing II courses listed below, offered summer 2019.
-For course information, visit the Schedule of Classes.
+If you have already completed the Writing I requirement, you may consider the Writing II courses listed on the Schedule of Classes, offered summer 2020.

 Engineering Writing (School of Engineering ONLY)

 The engineering writing requirement is satisfied by selecting one approved engineering writing (EW) course from the HSSEAS writing course list or by selecting one approved Writing II (W) course.
 The course must be completed with a grade of C or better (C– or a Passed grade is not acceptable).
 Students should NOT attempt to complete this requirement during the summer prior to their first year.